materials-discovery-lab/EnvXGen/README.md

 ## Postprocessing and Analysis

 After generation completes, the `Postprocessing.ipynb` notebook will be automatically copied to your results directory.
-This powerful notebook provides comprehensive analysis tools:
+This notebook provides comprehensive analysis tools and also available in the [`EnvXGen`](./EnvXGen) folder:

 ### Available Analysis Methods